alexdenne/battalion/original/cards/index.md

       When Chaos Mage enters play, reveal the top 2 cards from the trick library and resolve them immediately in any order

       Fireball x1
-      When Fireball Mage enters play, deal 2 damage to 1 enemy army.
+      When Fireball Mage enters play, deal 2 damage to any army.

       Poison Mage x1
       When Poison Mage enters play, place poison onto 1 enemy army.